Branch 35 Honorary Life Members |

 that the Branch grew and prospered so well."
 At the March, 1971

-meeting Ed bolt, Little SIR, contributed our emblem,
+meeting Ed bolt, Little SIR, contributed our emblem,the

 beautiful drawing which represents MISSION TRAILS.
 Every line of this